 These Workshops introduce participants to the TIER protocol for replicable empirical research.
 They are intended for faculty members interested in teaching their own students to follow this protocol to document the statistical work they do for senior theses, other independent research projects, or papers written for classes.

 The Workshops are held on the campus of Haverford College, and last one and one-half days.

-The next Faculty Development Workshop will take place November 17-18, 2017 at Haverford College.
-Detailed information and a link to an application form are available.
+The next Faculty Development Workshop will take place March 12, 2018 at UCLA.
+Detailed information and the registration form will be posted soon.

 About the Workshops

 TIER Faculty Development Workshops are intended for instructors who are interested in incorporating principles of transparent and reproducible research in their teaching and/or research advising.
 The workshops emphasize research methods in the social sciences, but participation is not limited to social science faculty.
 Instructors from departments of math and statistics, or other fields in which quantitative methods are important, are welcome as well.
 We are seeking participants who teach classes and/or supervise research involving applied analysis of statistical data, regardless of their disciplinary homes.
 Faculty from both graduate and undergraduate programs are invited to apply.